DexterHuang/CyberCodeOnline/UpdateNote.md

 ### 0.1862

 -   Lunar new year event starts today, till the end of january. during this event:
-    -   AFK bot farm and enemy will drop `Red Envelops`, and you can open them to receive `Gold Coins`, `Gold Coins` can be used to exchange for event specific items from `Luna` located at Market Street. event specific items will be automatically remove at the end of event so be sure to redeem and use the items. (`Gold Coins` and `Red Envelops` from last year will be automatically update and merge to this year's version and can be used as normal)
+    -   AFK bot farm and enemy will drop `Red Envelops`, and you can open them to receive `Gold Coins`, `Gold Coins` can be used to exchange for event specific items from `Luna` located at Market Street. event specific items will be automatically remove at the end of event so be sure to redeem and use the items. (`Gold Coins`, `Roasted Turkey`, `Sushi`, `Rice Cake`, `Dumplings` and `Red Envelops` from last year will be automatically update and merge to this year's version and can be used as normal)
+    -   During the event, top-up units will receive various bonus items

 ### 0.1861